drwaterman/python-endpoint/README.md

 ## Production

-So far, we've only used the dev/test server built in to `hug`.
-To deploy on a production-grade wsgi webserver, we will use `gunicorn`. `gunicorn` is avaliable to install via `pip` and is listed in `requirements.txt`.

-To run on the command-line:
+This module contains a Dockerfile that can be used to build an image that automates running the REST server.
+It installs all the required libraries and starts `gunicorn`, on port 80.
+You need to expose port 80 to access it from the host machine.
+`gunicorn` is a production-grade wsgi webserver.

+An example of how to build the Docker image and run it:

 ```
-gunicorn -k gevent -b 0.0.0.0 api:__hug_wsgi__
+docker build -t python-endpoint .
+docker run -d --name endpoint1 -p 80:80 python-endpoint
 ```

-## Docker for Deployment
-This module also contains a Dockerfile that can be used to build an image that automates running the REST server.
-It installs all the required libraries and starts `gunicorn`, on port 8000.
-You need to expose port 8000 to access it from the host machine.
+This will start the container detached (in the background) and set up port forwarding on port 80.
+Now you can access it directly at http://localhost/ or get the OpenAPI spec at http://localhost/docs/